Series Review by David Cirone

 The story moves slowly in the first half of the series, and I wonder if that’s due to the 10-episode Netflix structure.
 With just a little tightening, a little less indulgence in “on-the-street” reality shots, this could have been a dynamite 8 episodes (instead of 10), so it takes some real dedication to make it to the second half, where the conflicts really pay off.
 Kamiya is set up to represent something dangerous in episode 1 (Tokunaga remarks, “I had an uneasy feeling, but I had no idea why…”) but he doesn’t really challenge Tokunaga or threaten his goals.
 If anything, he’s an enabler, supporting Tokunaga’s off-center approach even when no one else will.

 Hibana‘s true climax arrives in the early part of the final episode, where Sparks give a performance that finally succeeds in bringing something new to the manzai art form.
-Both hilarious and moving, it’s a show neither member will ever forget.
+Both hilarious and moving, it’s a moment neither member will ever forget.
 The denouement is dark, disturbing, and unresolved, and that’s what elevates the story past any modern convention.
 The fate of the comedy duo Sparks is sealed, but the story of Tokunaga and Kamiya seems ready to continue, and it’s anyone’s guess where it will go.
 There are some surprise revelations and a prosthetic that rivals Boogie Nights — it’s a bold ending that’s true to Tokunaga’s thoughtful, comedic spirit: it might not make you laugh, but it sticks with you.

 Even with its rough edges, Hibana shines with the power of its two leads.
 Kento Hayashi (High & Low: The Movie, Arakawa Under The Bridge) is absolutely captivating as the angst-riiden but determined Tokunaga.
 When he’s not performing, he says little, but you can always see the wheels turning behind his eyes.
 Hayashi subtly plays double meanings in his lines, without telegraphing his intent or overplaying dramatic moments.
 His few unreserved outbursts are earned and truly effective.